fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 To make any app or Copilot agent available to your organization in Teams admin center, follow these steps:

-1. Go to the [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page, search for the required app, and select the app name to open its app details page.
-You can't assign apps in bulk.
+1. Go to the [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page.

+1. Search for the required app and select the app name to open its app details page.

 1. Select the **Assignments** tab.